 During this year’s Furniture Fair, we spoke with Bojan Radović, an originator and a creator of ideas behind the GIR Company, about dedicated work, deep thoughtfulness and a long-lasting collaboration between various authors that make for the GIR’s first furniture collection.
 The first time we met, a little less than year ago, Bojan shared with us the foundations on which GIR arose and the principles by which it is governed, and now we look upon solely on the new and fresh collection made out of ash wood which is currently presented at the Fair – as a project, a direction in which they plan to go and as a certain crossroad.
 GIR travels a long way from a high-end manufacturer towards a dynamic and sustainable brand, and the proof of its development is the ФОРМА – FORMA exhibition, with which they turned a selling space into an exhibition space which is dedicated to the promotion of young visual artists

-BA: What guided you to form the brand: texture, form, some particular influence?
-What is that which encompasses all of these pieces?
 B.R.: A big part of motivation is in the Balkan’s heritage, while the task for the form is to be pure, progressive and typically have one lucid, but coherent detail which is also the core of the philosophy of design of that particular piece.
 Not traditional, but a new approach to heritage.
 Marko Oljača’s pieces are, for example, inspired by Djavolja Varoš, and watermill wheel; Klin table of the Numen/For Use studio by hayforks; the coffee table of the Chudes studio by trifora window; the lamp of the Presek studio by a cooking pot etc. But that was just one of the briefs, not a strict condition needed for that piece to be a part of the collection.
 The most important things for us are the originality of the idea and a mature, coherent, logically based realization of that idea.
 Out of wood, our basic material, we wanted to get a rich structure, a refined living texture, ethereality, cleanliness, “easiness” and neutrality at the same time, which was not an easy task.
 After a long period of work and research we came to a conclusion that we can get all that by using ash wood with a very careful selection, thoughtful pairing and in the combination with purposefully made materials to treat the surface.
 Also, one of the elements of the collection is the use of colors, colored wood.
-We did some wood painting
+We did some wood painting.

 The most important things for us are the originality of the idea and a mature, coherent, logically based realization of that idea.